 - Move the treat back towards your dog’s ears, keeping it close to the side of their head.
 Most dogs will sit when the treat gets to a certain point.

 - The second he/she sits, say “Yes” or “Good Dog” in a super positive and motivating voice.

 - Immediately give your dog the treat, followed by more praise and some pets!

 - Repeat steps 1-5 until your dog is sitting at the sign of the treat above his/her nose.

-- Continue these steps several times, using the word “Sit” each time and gradually phasing out the hand motion and limiting the treats given each time.
+- Continue these steps several times, using the word “Sit” each time, gradually phasing out the hand motion, and limiting the treats given each time.
 Reserve the treats for only the best sits.
 Always continue to give praise for any obedient sits.